HexaKhan/Playdate-Pocketwatch-Example/README.md

 An example Pocketwatch application for the [Playdate handheld](https://play.date) written in LUA.
 Primarily done to familiarize myself with the [Playdate SDK](https://sdk.play.date/inside-playdate).

 ## Instructions
-Right Button - Set to "time set" mode
+Right Button: Set to "time set" mode

-Left Button  - Set to "normal" mode
+Left Button: Set to "normal" mode

-Crank        - Modify time (when in "timeset" mode)
+Crank: Modify time (when in "timeset" mode)

 ## Building App (Windows)
 1. Install the [Playdate SDK](https://play.date/dev/)